Persuasion and Welfare: Introduction

-Our work contributes to the literature on information design reviewed throughout the introduction.
-The seminal work of \cite{kage11} characterizes the set of \emph{ex ante} payoffs that can be obtained under some information structure.
-Instead, we characterize the interim payoff profiles that ultimately give rise to these ex ante payoffs, thus providing a finer description of feasibility.
-Starting from the work of \cite{kage11}, a series of papers investigate the limits imposed by common knowledge of Bayesian rationality (cf. \citealp{auma87}).
-Our approach is similar in that we are interested in characterizing the payoff profiles that are consistent with some information structure.
+\paragraph{Related Literature:} Our work contributes to the literature on information design reviewed in the introduction.
+Starting from the work of \cite{kage11} and \cite{rayo2010optimal}, a series of papers investigate the limits imposed by common knowledge of Bayesian rationality \citep{auma87}.
+Whereas the Bayesian persuasion literature studies the (maximum) \emph{average} welfare that can be achieved under some \informationpolicy, we characterize instead the welfare profiles that are consistent with some information structure.